sonos/spoken-language-understanding-research-datasets/README.md

 datasets mentioned in this [publication](http://arxiv.org/abs/1810.12735):

 ```
-Saade et al., 2018, "Spoken Language Understanding on the Edge"
+Saade A. et al., 2019, "Spoken Language Understanding on the Edge",
 ```

+accepted for publication at the [5th Workshop on Energy Efficient Machine Learning and Cognitive Computing](https://www.emc2-ai.org/neurips-19) colocated with NeurIPS 2019.

 These datasets are made publicly available in the interest of reproducibility and in the hope that they can prove useful to the SLU community.